What is a panic attack?

 What are the symptoms of a panic attack?

 Although panic attacks are uncomfortable and scary, they aren’t dangerous.
-Symptoms start quickly and are gone within 10 or 15 minutes.
+Symptoms start quickly, peak within 10 minutes, and go away minutes later.

 The main symptoms are: